microlinkhq/www/src/pages/docs/sdk/parameters/direction.md

 Default: `ltr`<br/>
 Values: `'ltr'|'rtl'`

-It sets the direction of the card.
+Sets the direction of the card.

 <MultiCodeEditor languages={{
   React: `import Microlink from '@microlink/react'